-Packing for Costa Rica can feel overwhelming when you first plan your trip.
-This amazing country has 27+ different weather zones, from hot beaches to cool mountains, making your Costa Rica packing list more important than you might think.
+Packing for Costa Rica felt overwhelming when I first planned my trip.
+This amazing country has 27+ different weather zones, from hot beaches to cool mountains, and I wasn’t sure what to bring.

-One day you could be hiking in misty cloud forests, the next swimming in warm ocean waters.
-Add in frequent rain, high humidity, and fun activities like zip-lining and volcano tours, and smart packing becomes essential.
+One day I hiked in misty cloud forests, the next I swam in warm ocean waters.
+Frequent rain, high humidity, and activities like zip-lining and volcano tours made smart packing essential.

-This complete Costa Rica packing list guide covers everything you need to know.
-We start with the most important items, then cover clothes, shoes, health supplies, and tips for different areas you’ll visit.
+I’m sharing my complete Costa Rica packing list covering everything you need, from the most important items to clothes, shoes, health supplies, and tips for different regions you’ll visit.

 Costa Rica Packing List: The Essentials